hauke96/wiki2book/README.md

 ```

 The `caches` object is completely optional and in this example the default values are shown.
+All values are folders, which don't need to exist, they will be created.

 **Notice:** Currently only the German Wikipedia is supported.
 However, you can specify `en` as `wikipedia-domain` to download articles from the English Wikipedia.
 But because a lot of German template-strings are removed while parsing, the English strings remain and result in unwanted stuff in the eBook.

+### Example

+Use the following command to build the German project about astronomy:

+`./wiki2book project ./projects/de/astronomie/astronomie.json`

+Or this command to build one file from the integration tests.
+The `-s` parameter specifies an existing style sheet
+file, `-o` the output folder (will be created if it doesn't exist) and the last value specifies the mediawiki file that
+should be turned into an eBook.

+`./wiki2book standalone -s ./integration-tests/style.css -o ./another-example-book ./integration-tests/test-real-article-Erde.mediawiki`

 # Development